briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     4. _(4)_ A redeemable voucher that is redeemable for any of the items listed in subsection (vv)(1), (2) or (3) of this section.

-49. _(ww)_ “Redeemable voucher” means any ticket, token, coupon, receipt, or other noncash representation of value.
+49. _(ww)_ "Redeemable voucher" means any ticket, token, coupon, receipt, or other noncash representation of value.

-50. _(xx)_ “Pool not conducted for profit” means a scheme in which a participant gives a valuable consideration for a chance to win a prize and the total amount of consideration wagered is distributed to a participant or participants.
+50. _(xx)_ "Pool not conducted for profit" means a scheme in which a participant gives a valuable consideration for a chance to win a prize and the total amount of consideration wagered is distributed to a participant or participants.

-51. _(yy)_ “Sporting organization” means a hunting, fishing or trapping organization, other than a college or high school fraternity or sorority, that is not organized for profit, that is affiliated with a state or national sporting organization, including but not limited to, the league of Ohio sportsmen, and that has been in continuous existence in this State for a period of three years.
+51. _(yy)_ "Sporting organization" means a hunting, fishing or trapping organization, other than a college or high school fraternity or sorority, that is not organized for profit, that is affiliated with a state or national sporting organization, including but not limited to, the league of Ohio sportsmen, and that has been in continuous existence in this State for a period of three years.

-52. _(zz)_ “Community action agency” has the same meaning as in Ohio R.C.
+52. _(zz)_ "Community action agency" has the same meaning as in Ohio R.C.
 122.66.

 53. _(aaa)_

-    1. “Sweepstakes terminal device” means a mechanical, video, digital or electronic machine or device that is owned, leased or otherwise possessed by any person conducting a sweepstakes, or by that person’s partners, affiliates, subsidiaries, or contractors, that is intended to be used by a sweepstakes participant, and that is capable of displaying information on a screen or other mechanism.
+    1. "Sweepstakes terminal device" means a mechanical, video, digital or electronic machine or device that is owned, leased or otherwise possessed by any person conducting a sweepstakes, or by that person's partners, affiliates, subsidiaries, or contractors, that is intended to be used by a sweepstakes participant, and that is capable of displaying information on a screen or other mechanism.
 A device is a sweepstakes terminal device if any